 Note that one of the directors was W. O. Rominger.

 At the north end of the building is this sign for Rominger.
 Rominger, like Waddy Ross, was a prominent horse and mule dealer at the Stockyards early in the twentieth century.

 Coca-Cola bottle on the Los Vaqueros building (1915) on North Main.
 The building was built to be a slaughterhouse.

-Meanwhile, across the street, for beverage drinkers over age twenty-one, . . .
+Meanwhile, on the other side of North Main Street, for beverage drinkers over age twenty-one, . . .

 . . . there’s this Miller High Life sign.
 For a ghost sign tucked in an alley, it has a healthy tan.
 It’s on the back wall of the Maverick Hotel (1906) on Exchange Avenue.